ibm-cloud-docs/Cloudant/api/document.md

 if the field name is for an object *nested within* the document, it is possible to use an underscore prefix for the field name.

-#### Example of JSON document that attempts to create a field with an underscore prefix, nested within an object:
+#### Example of JSON document that attempts to create a field with an underscore prefix, nested within an object

 ```json
 {